Favorites ()

 Graduate Certificate in Spanish

-Throughout this graduate certificate in Spanish program, students will develop their verbal and written abilities in Spanish while engaging with the vibrant intellectual and cultural history of Latin America, Spain and the United States.
+Students in the graduate certificate in Spanish program will develop their verbal and written abilities in Spanish while engaging with the vibrant intellectual and cultural history of Latin America, Spain and the United States.
 You will also learn about Hispanic linguistics and language pedagogy.
 This combined learning will prepare you for a variety of professional fields"—including teaching college-level Spanish in high schools"—while helping you to become a compassionate global citizen.
+We offer a flexible program with online, hybrid, and in-person course formats.

 Woman sitting on stone in Patagonia, Argentina